labuladong/fucking-algorithm/think_like_computer/SlidingWindowTechnique.md

 If you can understand the code above, you are one step closer to solving the problem.
 Now comes the tricky question: how do you tell if the window (substring s[left...right]) meets the requirements (contains all characters of t)?

 A general way is to use two hashmap as counters.
-To check if a window is valid, we use a map `needs` to store `(char, count)` for chars in t.
-And use counter `window` for the number of chars of t to be found in s.
-If `window` contains all the keys in `needs`, and the value of these keys is greater than or equal to the value in `needs`, we know that `window` meets the requirements and can start moving the left pointer.
+To check if a window is valid, we use a map `needs` to store `(char, count)` for chars in `t`.
+And use counter `window` for the number of chars of `t` to be found in s.
+If `window` contains all the keys in `needs`, and the value of these keys is greater than or equal to the value in `needs`, we know that `window` meets the requirements and can begin moving the left pointer.

 Refinement pseudocode above.